Category: Tax Compliance

 7 November, 2023 | FBAR Tax Compliance

 IRS Criminal Investigation Voluntary Disclosure Practice and Form 14457 If you suspect you may be investigated for a criminal tax matter, the best thing to do may be to come clean with a voluntary disclosure.
 The IRS's Voluntary Disclosure Practice may be able to help you prevent or reduce criminal prosecution for past actions related to IRS code violations.
-However, you should never take this step without consulting with an attorney — to get help now, contact us today at the Timothy...
+However, you should never take this step without consulting with an attorney — to get help now, contact us today at the Timo...
 CONTINUE READING

 How Far Back Can the IRS Go for Unfiled Taxes?